QiXuanMin/qixuanmin.github.io/content/authors/admin/_index.md

     url: https://english.ucas.ac.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Metasurface, Computational Imaging and Light-field Camera.
+bio: My research interests include Metasurface, Computational Imaging and Quantum photonics.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.